martius-lab/cluster_utils/README.md

 ### Environment Setup

-The simplest way to specify your Python environment is to activate it (using virtualenv, pipenv, conda, etc.) before calling `python -m cluster.grid_search` or `python -m cluster.hp_optimization`.
+The simplest way to specify your Python environment is to activate it (using virtualenv, pipenv, conda, etc.) before calling `python -m cluster_utils.grid_search` or `python -m cluster_utils.hp_optimization`.
 The jobs will automatically inherit this environment.
 A caveat of this approach is that if you *installed your local package in the environment*, this package *might override* the repository cluster_utils clones using git, i.e. you are not using a clean clone of your project.